benedictjones/EiM_MaterialProxy/README.md

 ### Running an Experiment
 To compare the effect of varying different parameters on a material processor we can run an experiment, for example demo_exp.py.
 This saves the data differently then the single runs described above.

-In this example the effect using shuffle is examined, by testing its use (or not) on 3 different Diode Random Networks (DRN).
+In this example the effect of using shuffle is examined, by testing its use (or not) on 3 different Diode Random Networks (DRN).
 There are 5 DE repetitions on each network.

-The graph outputs can be found in the Experiment_List folder under the correct data set (con2DDS be default).
+The graph outputs and results can be found in the Experiment_List folder under the selected data set (in demo_exp.py this is currently con2DDS).
-One run was performed as an example, and is stored in *Experiment_List/con2DDS/2020_06_17__13_59_18___EXP_Demo_Exp_D_RN*.
+One run has been performed as an example, and is stored in *Experiment_List/con2DDS/2020_06_17__13_59_18___EXP_Demo_Exp_D_RN*.

 For 4 cores running at ~4.2Ghz the **execution time** is around 1.3 hours.
 Depending on the speed of your processor and the number of cores used it may be faster or slower.